August 5, 2025

 National Advocate Credentialing Program (NACP)

-The National Advocate Credentialing Program has approved the 2025 NASPA Sexual Violence Prevention and Response Conference for 12.5 total continuing education (CE) hours toward renewal requirements.
+The National Advocate Credentialing Program approved the 2025 NASPA Sexual Violence Prevention and Response Conference for 12.5 total continuing education (CE) hours toward renewal requirements.
+NASPA will work to provide this CE for the 2026 NASPA Strategies Conferences again.

-To receive NACP credit, participants must submit a form online and are encouraged to submit an evaluation following the event.
-A link to the online form will be made available closer to the event date.
+To receive NACP credit, participants must have submitted a form online and were encouraged to submit an evaluation following the event.
+If approved for 2026, a link to the online form will be made available closer to the event date.
 Once complete, A PDF certificate will be sent via email after the form has been processed and approved.

 National Association of Social Workers (NASW)